 Also of interest is that Fullerton has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Fullerton citizens is very high relative to the national average among all cities (21.84%): 39.49% of adults in Fullerton have a bachelor's degree or even advanced degree.
+The population of Fullerton is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.49% of adults in Fullerton have a bachelor's degree or even advanced degree.

 The per capita income in Fullerton in 2010 was $30,911, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $123,644 for a family of four.
 However, Fullerton contains both very wealthy and poor people as well.